I think the beginning of November and the start of December swapped their weather garbs here in Southwest Missouri. 70+°F today!?!

 I rode my scooter around our neighborhood this past week.
 Autumn is my favorite season and, despite a later than usual start, trees in our neck of the woods are glowing with color.

 A couple of obligatory bird photos because, well… I love birds ❤️.

 My Dad has slowly been giving me a lot of our family pictures and genealogy material this past year.
 As I looked through the latest batch I found a small book of “receipts” in the Edmunds Cookbook, compiled in 1909.
 Edmunds is a town in Indiana where my great grandparents lived in 1909 as members of the local Quaker community.
 I thought it would be fun to try to make a cake from the scant directions provided.

-I hope you are doing well.
+I hope you have a wonderful day!
 God be with you. ❤️, Amy

 Although the pictures were an epic fail, I enjoyed riding around with my hubby that afternoon.
 Oh, and about an hour after we got home both of my eyelids and the bottom of my eyes turned red and swelled up to be about 1/2 an inch thick.
 They stayed that way for the next 24 hours!
 Ragweed, was that you??